ashleymani/CovidCorrelationApp/README.md

 2. Set the JAVA_HOME environment varialble to point to the java bin folder
 3. Either fork or download the app and open the folder in the cli
 4. Run the backend spring boot app using 'java -jar .\target\covid-0.0.1-SNAPSHOT.jar' command.
 The backend application will be served at http://localhost:8080
-5. Go to the app folder and open Index.html file using your browser and her we have the stats
+5. Go to the app folder and open Index.html file using your browser

 ## How to use the app
 1. Move the mouse over the continent for which you would like to know the current correlation coefficient (Using Pearson's r)